 Jill advances the state of the practice with publications and presentations on innovative site assessment techniques, selenium and uranium geochemistry, characterizing and remediating phosphate mining wastes, sediment dredging, brownfields redevelopment, and passive sampling.
-She is the 2018-2019 Chair of the Air and Waste Management Association (AWMA) Coastal Plains chapter and has served as President of the Northwest Florida Association of Environmental Professionals (FAEP).
-She has been Treasurer and Secretary of the Society of American Military Engineers (SAME) Emerald Coast Post and received the 2009-2011 Outstanding Service to SAME Award.
+She is the past Chair of the Air and Waste Management Association (AWMA) Coastal Plains chapter and is serving on the AWMA Florida Section board.
+She has served as President of the Northwest Florida Association of Environmental Professionals and has been Treasurer and Secretary of the Society of American Military Engineers (SAME) Emerald Coast Post and received the 2009-2011 Outstanding Service to SAME Award.
 She is currently a member of the Executive Committee for Auburn University's Geosciences Advisory Board and two professional advisory boards for Escambia County, Florida.